concrode/AWS_Developer_DVAC01_Udemy/note_final.md

 *IAM Roles for Services*

-`To understand`

-we're going to create what's called an IAM Role.So these IAM role will be just like a user,but they are intended to be used not by physical people, but instead they will be used by AWS services.So what does that mean?
-It's a bit confusing.So for example,we are going to an EC2 Instance create throughout this course,An EC2 Instance is just like a virtual server,and we'll see this in the next section.But so this EC2 Instance may want to perform some actions on AWS and to do so,we need to give permissions to our EC2 Instance.To do so, we're going to create an IAM Role and together they're going to make one entity.And together, once the EC2 Instance is trying to access some information from AWS,then it will use the IAM Role.
+we're going to create what's called an IAM Role.
+So these IAM role will be just like a user, but they are intended to be used not by physical people, but instead they will be used by AWS services.
+So what does that mean?
+It's a bit confusing.
+So for example,we are going to an EC2 Instance create throughout this course,An EC2 Instance is just like a virtual server,and we'll see this in the next section.But so this EC2 Instance may want to perform some actions on AWS and to do so,we need to give permissions to our EC2 Instance.
+To do so, we're going to create an IAM Role and together they're going to make one entity.And together, once the EC2 Instance is trying to access some information from AWS,then it will use the IAM Role.
 And if the permission assigned to the IAM Role is correct,then we're going to get access to the call we are trying to make.